 - Are there any intrusions or vulnerabilities in current IT systems?
 What can we do to secure these systems?

 - Is there a disaster or damage recovery plan in place?

 - Are there processes and systems that take regular data and software back-ups?

-A lot of the operations of the business depends on IT, for example – can we imagine Walmart to sustain if its supply chain software system crashes?
-Proper IT security and disaster management is the key to long term business sustainability in today’s world.
+A lot of the operations of the business depend on IT; for example – can we imagine Walmart to sustain if its supply chain software system crashes?
+Proper IT security and disaster management are the keys to long-term business sustainability in today’s world.

 Risk assessment is necessary not only for the existing capabilities but also for future capabilities.
-The main question here would be to understand what future IT projects are under development, and are they necessary?
-A successful merger can only take place if the management can trim unnecessary fluff, and it applies to IT as well.
+The main question here would be to understand what future IT projects are under development and are they necessary?
+A successful merger can only occur if the management can trim unnecessary fluff, and it also applies to IT.